TestPrep

 It is worth noting that the fee does not cover optional score reviews, additional result copies beyond the five included institutions, or rescheduling charges if candidates need to change their test date.
 These supplementary services carry separate costs that experienced candidates factor into their overall preparation budget.

-Institutional score distribution Up to 5 included in fee Up to 5 typically included Up to 4 included
+Institutional score distribution Up to 5 included in the registration fee

 Additional and hidden costs every PTE candidate should anticipate